remix-run/react-router/docs/api.md

 React Router is a collection of [React components](https://reactjs.org/docs/components-and-props.html), [hooks](https://reactjs.org/docs/hooks-intro.html) and utilities that make it easy to build multi-page applications with [React](https://reactjs.org).
 This reference contains the function signatures and return types of the various interfaces in React Router.

-<docs-info>Please refer to [our guides](./guides/index.md) for more in-depth usage examples of how you can use React Router to accomplish specific tasks.</docs-info>

 ## Overview

 ### Packages